 Firstly, it's a time when younger Australians may be scrambling to take out hospital cover to avoid Lifetime Health Cover loading (paying more for their cover) in the future.

 But the main reason for all the noise is that having, or not having, health cover can affect your tax return.
 Here's how.

 Medicare Levy Surcharge

 If you're a higher earner, hospital cover can save you money at tax time.
-That's because you'll avoid paying the Medicare Levy Surcharge – an extra 1% to 1.5% in tax.
+That's because you'll either reduce or avoid paying the Medicare Levy Surcharge – an extra 1% to 1.5% in tax.
 And who wants that?

 It applies to you if you're single with a taxable income over $90,000, or a family/couple with a combined taxable income over $180,000.

 If you have a dependant child on your cover whose income is above the threshold, they're exempt from the surcharge.
 They need to enter your Teachers Health membership number and our health insurer ID on their tax return, along with the tax claim code F. Visit the ATO to learn more.